-6.1 If option three is approved by each council and SBC join the Mid Kent Revenues and Benefits Partnership a consultation will be carried out with the Mid Kent and Swale Revenues and Benefit staff and the unions.
+- 6.1 The Corporate Services Policy Advisory Committee considered this report on 5 February 2024 and recommended that the Cabinet approve the recommendations. - 6.2 If option three is approved by each council and SBC join the Mid Kent Revenues and Benefits Partnership a consultation will be carried out with the Mid Kent and Swale Revenues and Benefit staff and the unions.